Did you know that in the UK, over 9,000 peas are eaten per person, per year?

 Due to its protein and BCAA content, pea protein powder is often used by gym-goers who are trying to lose weight and gain muscle mass.
 It is renowned for its role as an appetite suppressant, helping people to feel fuller for longer after consuming it.

-What to Look for in a Pea Protein Powder
+What to Look for in a Pea Protein Supplement

 If you can afford it, organic powder is definitely the way to go!
 Organic protein powders are made from ingredients which have not been sprayed with chemicals and pesticides which can work their way into your food and harm you.